triton-inference-server/server/docs/custom_operation.rst

 Modeling frameworks that allow custom operations are partially supported by the Triton Inference Server.
-Custom operations can be added to the server at build time or at server startup and are made available to all models loaded by the server.
+Custom operations can be added to Triton at build time or at startup and are made available to all loaded models.

 TensorRT
 --------